Student Eligibility for EPC Use

 Successful use of the EPC requires adherence to our Exam Proctoring Center Rules & Conditions and the University of Vermont’s Code of Academic Integrity.

 These guidelines should be reviewed at the start of each semester.
-Any questions or concerns regarding your rights and responsibilities surrounding EPC use should be addressed with EPC Staff and/or your ACCESS Specialist.
+Any questions or concerns regarding your rights and responsibilities surrounding EPC use should be addressed with EPC Staff and/or your SAS Specialist.

 Any student testing at the EPC will be required to show their CatCard or other form of photo identification when checking in for their exams.
 Students should arrive at their scheduled exam time prepared to present their ID – this will expedite the check-in process for all students.